25 Best Art Schools 2020

 2020 Best Colleges Highlights

-Learn more about the top five colleges for a Bachelor's in Fine Arts degree.
+Learn more about the top colleges for a Bachelor's in Fine Arts degree.
 You can also read student reviews of each school by clicking on the stars.
 Although student reviews were not used as a ranking factor in this list, we provide ratings and reviews so students can consider the experience of alumni in their decision-making process.

 The Bachelor in Fine Arts degree in Art and Design at California Polytechnic State University-San Luis Obispo is a vibrant program dedicated to multiculturalism and diversity.
 There are three tracks students can choose from Graphic Design, Photography and Video, and Studio Art.
 Each of these tracks requires students to complete a final portfolio before graduating, which gives students an opportunity to showcase their best work.

 The B.F.A. in Art and Design takes 184 credits to complete.
 Those credits are broken up into general education courses, major courses, and courses specific to the selected concentration.
 Cal Poly is committed to learning by doing, and so students studying art and design will be given opportunities to learn theory and history as well as practice with modern technology, studio space, and instructors dedicated to drawing out students’ unique styles.
 The Art and Design Department has more than 17,000 square feet of studio space, including 2D labs, 3D design space, and individual studio space for design seniors.